lawrennd/snippets/_ml/includes/posterior-computation-gaussian.md

 $$
 p(\mappingVector|\dataVector, \inputVector) = \frac{p(\dataVector|\inputVector, \mappingVector)p(\mappingVector)}{p(\dataVector)}
 $$
 We've looked at the samples for our function $\mappingFunctionVector = \basisMatrix\mappingVector$, which forms the mean of the Gaussian likelihood, under the prior distribution.
 I.e. we've sampled from $p(\mappingVector)$ and multiplied the result by the basis matrix.
 Now we will sample from the posterior density, $p(\mappingVector|\dataVector, \inputVector)$, and check that the new samples fit do correspond to the data, i.e. we want to check that the updated distribution includes information from the data set.
-First we need to compute the posterior mean and *covariance*.
+First we need to compute the posterior mean and *covariance*.}

-\subsection{Bayesian Inference in the Univariate Case}

-This video talks about Bayesian inference across the single parameter, the offset $c$, illustrating how the prior and the likelihood combine in one dimension to form a posterior.

-\figure{\includeyoutube{AvlnFnvFw_0}{600}{450}{15}}{Univariate Bayesian inference.
-Lecture 10 from 2012 MLAI Course.}{univariate-bayesian-inference-video}

 \subsection{Multivariate Bayesian Inference}

-This section of the lecture talks about how we extend the idea of Bayesian inference for the multivariate case.
-It goes through the multivariate Gaussian and how to complete the square in the linear algebra as we managed below.
+\notes{This section of the lecture talks about how we extend the idea of Bayesian inference for the multivariate case.
+It goes through the multivariate Gaussian and how to complete the square in the linear algebra as we managed below.}

-\figure{\includeyoutube{Os1iqgpelPw}{800}{600}{1362}}{Multivariate Bayesian inference.
-Lecture 11 from 2012 MLAI course.}{multivariate-bayesian-inference}
+\notes{\figure{\includeyoutube{Os1iqgpelPw}{800}{600}{1362}}{Multivariate Bayesian inference.
+Lecture 11 from 2012 MLAI course.}{multivariate-bayesian-inference}}

-The lecture informs us the the posterior density for $\mappingVector$ is given by a Gaussian density with covariance
+\notes{The lecture informs us the the posterior density for $\mappingVector$ is given by a Gaussian density with covariance
 $$
 \covarianceMatrix_w = \left(\dataStd^{-2}\basisMatrix^\top \basisMatrix + \alpha^{-1}\eye\right)^{-1}
 $$